hoducninh/OCR/README.md

 After installing all libraries and depedencies for running Tesseract, we use command line going to project directory and type:

-(`tesseract images/20000-leagues-006.jpg output/2000-leagues-006 -l eng --oem 1 --psm 3`)
+`tesseract images/20000-leagues-006.jpg output/2000-leagues-006 -l eng --oem 1 --psm 3`

 ![](demo/cli.png)

-Note that: the input image and output file are stored at [`images/`](https://github.com/hoducninh/OCR/tree/master/images) and [`output`](https://github.com/hoducninh/OCR/tree/master/output) folder respectively.
+Note that: the input image and output file are stored at [`images/`](https://github.com/hoducninh/OCR/tree/master/images) and [`output/`](https://github.com/hoducninh/OCR/tree/master/output) folder respectively.

 From the image input [20000-leagues-006.jpg](https://github.com/hoducninh/OCR/blob/master/images/20000-leagues-006.jpg). we see that Tesseract does an exellent job with very few mistakes, the output file can be found [here](https://github.com/hoducninh/OCR/blob/master/output/2000-leagues-006.txt).